Blossoms (band): 2024–2026: Gary

 The band's fifth album, Gary, was released on 20 September 2024 and was No 1 on the UK Albums Chart a week later.
-Produced by J Lloyd and James Skelly, the album is named after an 8 ft fibreglass gorilla that was stolen from a Lanarkshire garden centre in early 2023.
+It was preceded by the singles "What Can I Say After I'm Sorry", "Gary", "Perfect Me" and "I Like Your Look".
+Produced by Josh Lloyd-Watson and James Skelly, the album is named after an 8 ft fibreglass gorilla that was stolen from a Lanarkshire garden centre in early 2023.